metaneutrons/node-red-contrib-gira-rest/README.md

 ### gira-host - Configuration of the API endpoint

 All nodes share a common configuration node (_gira-host_) with the following properties:
-* Host URL - This is the __https-only__ URL of the Gira REST API endpoint.
+* **Host URL** - This is the __https-only__ URL of the Gira REST API endpoint.
 Usualy this points to the __domainname__ or the __IP-address__ of the Gira X1 or Gira HomeServer.
-* Callback URL - The __https-only__ URL of the Node-Red instance, where the callback service of the node is accessible for the Gira X1 or Gira HomeServer.
+* **Callback URL** - The __https-only__ URL of the Node-Red instance, where the callback service of the node is accessible for the Gira X1 or Gira HomeServer.
 The callback is used for emitting events from the Gira X1 or Gira HomeServer to the node.
 This can be the [Node-Red web server itself with an SSL certificate](https://nodered.org/docs/user-guide/runtime/securing-node-red).
-However, a [reverse proxy server](https://en.wikipedia.org/wiki/Reverse_Proxy) is more preferable [nginx](https://www.nginx.com), [Træfik](https://traefik.io), et al.).
-The HTTP callback is using `RED.httpnode`.
+However, a [reverse proxy server](https://en.wikipedia.org/wiki/Reverse_Proxy) is more preferable ([nginx](https://www.nginx.com), [Træfik](https://traefik.io), et al.).
+The HTTP callback is using `RED.httpNode`.
 To avoid conflicts with other nodes, it's using an URL path like `/node-red-contrib-gira-rest/{ ID of the gira-host node }/service'`.
+For security reasons the callback service expects the token issued by the Gira REST API after first registration of the client in the JSON-object in the body of the request.
-* Username - The username for accessing the Gira REST API.
+* **Username** - The username for accessing the Gira REST API.
-* Password - The password for accessing the Gira REST API.
+* **Password** - The password for accessing the Gira REST API.
-* Name - The usual Node-Red name property.
+* **Name** - The usual Node-Red name property.

 ### gira-get